Homewood Heritage

 Ordering

-NZD$15,600 + GST; includes stove, water jacket, stove tools, three oven racks and three oven trays.
-Does not include freight or flue (flue kit requirements vary house to house).
+NZD$16,500 + GST; includes stove, stove tools, three oven racks and three oven trays.
+Does not include freight or flue, or water heating options (as these all vary from house-to-house, see more here).

 ORDER NOW – click here for full ordering information.